howsoai/howso-docs/source/user_guide/concepts.rst

 In a typical data-driven modeling workflow, such as a deep neural network, a model is an abstraction of relationships within data used to make predictions on new information.
 By nature, these models are very complicated (“black box”), and their predictions cannot be mapped back to original data, making them inherently unexplainable.

 By contrast, Howso’s Understandable AI is rooted in instance-based learning (IBL), so the data is the model.
-Howso stores data in memory and makes predictions from the similarities and differences between data points, not an underlying black box model, leading to fully transparent decisions.
+Howso stores your data in memory and makes predictions from the similarities and differences between data points, not an underlying black box model, leading to fully transparent decisions.

 Howso utilizes cutting edge advances in spatial query systems and information probability theory to make IBL practical, accurate, and robust to adversarial attacks.
-These technological advances enable insight into a prediction’s reliability and rigorous analysis of which features contribute most to a decision from the data itself, not just a model which may have abstracted away relationships.
+These technological advances enable insight including a prediction’s reliability and rigorous analysis of which features contribute most to a decision from the data itself, not just a model which may have abstracted away relationships.
 Additionally, because IBL is data-centric, it can perform multiple tasks a priori, including supervised, reinforcement, and online learning, anomaly detection, and missing and sparse data imputation, among others.